 QUESTION: On our board, the board president claims that only he can call a lawyer.
 The other directors must ask him a question and he will decide if it should be passed on or if a follow-up question is permitted.

 RESPONSE: He is correct, provided the rest of the board agrees to that arrangement.
 For most associations, making the president and the manager the contact points for the attorney is a common sense way of keeping legal expenses under control.
 Otherwise, allowing five directors to call and talk the ear off the attorney will significantly run up legal fees.
 Moreover, the attorney may receive conflicting instructions from five directors.
-Accordingly, the board designates the president to act as liaison with the attorney so as to avoid conflicting instructions and unnecessary legal fees.
+Accordingly, most boards designate the president to act as liaison with the attorney so as to avoid conflicting instructions and unnecessary legal fees.

-To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter
+ASSISTANCE: Associations needing legal assistance can contact us.
+To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.